Introducing Browser Sandbox - Give your agents a secure, fully managed browser environment Read more →

 Answers, not just links

-Perplexity doesn’t just find relevant pages.
+Perplexity doesn't just find relevant pages.
 It reads them, synthesizes the information, and returns a coherent answer with citations.
-Perfect for applications where users need answers, not a list of URLs to read themselves.
+This approach may be well-suited for applications where users need answers, not a list of URLs to read themselves.

 Built-in citations

-Every answer includes source links, making it ideal for applications where verifiable information matters (legal research, financial analysis, healthcare queries, academic work).
+Every answer includes source links, which may make it well-suited for applications where verifiable information matters (legal research, financial analysis, healthcare queries, academic work).

 However….